Sacituzumab Govitecan and Talazoparib for the Treatment of Stage IV Triple-Negative Breast Cancer

 - Glomerular filtration rate (GFR) or creatinine clearance >= 50 mL/min (either permitted)

-- Participants who have had anti-cancer therapy including targeted therapy or chemotherapy or radiotherapy (including stereotactic radiosurgery/SRS) within 2 weeks (6 weeks for nitrosoureas or mitomycin C) prior to entering the study, or those who have not recovered from adverse events (clinically significant grade 2 or higher adverse events; grade 2 alopecia or peripheral neuropathy is permitted) due to prior anti-cancer agents
+- Participants who have had anti-cancer therapy including targeted therapy or chemotherapy or radiotherapy (including stereotactic radiosurgery/SRS) within 2 weeks (6 weeks for nitrosoureas or mitomycin C) prior to C1D1, or those who have not recovered from adverse events (clinically significant grade 2 or higher adverse events; however, grade 2 alopecia or peripheral neuropathy is permitted) due to prior anti-cancer agents

 - Participants who have received prior PARP inhibitor (allowed in phase 1b), and/or sacituzumab govitecan (allowed in phase 1b).
 Participants who have received prior irinotecan or ADC backbone with SN-38 or topoisomerase-1 inhibitor (allowed in phase 1b)